Chișinău

 Botanical garden

 Chișinău has a humid continental climate (Köppen climate classification Dfa) characterised by warm summers and cold, windy winters.
 Winter minimum temperatures are often below 0 °C (32 °F), although they rarely drop below −10 °C (14 °F).
 In summer, the average maximum temperature is approximately 25 °C (77 °F), however, temperatures occasionally reach 35 to 40 °C (95 to 104 °F) in mid-summer in downtown.
-Although average precipitation and humidity during summer is relatively low, there are infrequent yet heavy storms.
+Although average humidity during summer is relatively low, most of the annual precipitation occurs during summer, causing infrequent yet heavy storms.

 Spring and autumn temperatures vary between 16 and 24 °C (61 and 75 °F), and precipitation during this time tends to be lower than in summer but with more frequent yet milder periods of rain.